Chicken-Safe Plants: Flowers, Herbs, Shrubs & Trees for a Healthy Flock

 What does the asterisk connote?

 Those are plants with medicinal properties for chickens.
-You can read more about that here.
+You can read more about that in my post about herbal chicken remedies.

 Does this list apply to ducks as well?
 Thank you!